A Note on Qualified Majority Voting Rules: Introduction

+Two features of the characterization I propose stand out.
+First, I obtain a characterization of every \hyperref[qual]{qualified majority voting rule}, rather than a collective characterization of the entire family of all such voting rules.
+Second, the axioms of this note naturally rule out the seldom used voting rules in which some alternative wins if and only if it is strictly top-ranked by at least $q\leqslant n/2$ voters.\footnote{One notable example can be found in the Supreme Court of the United States, which hears a case if and only if at least four of its nine justices vote to do so.} Thus, \hyperref[qual]{qualified majority voting rules} are precisely distinguished---both among themselves and from qualified minority voting rules---by their \emph{degree} of neutrality.

-\citeauthor{may_52}'s \citeyearpar{may_52} result has spurred a vast literature, some of which is closely related to this paper.
+\citeauthor{may_52}'s \citeyearpar{may_52} result has spurred a vast literature, some of which is closely related to this note.
 Notably, \textcite[Theorem 3.1, p.
 181]{acsansanver_06} and \textcite[Theorem 2, p.
-4]{houy_07c} characterize slightly distinct families of voting rules in which either alternative wins if and only if its strict supporters reach a certain quota strictly greater than half of the full voter set.
+4]{houy_07c} characterize slightly distinct families of voting rules in which each alternative wins if and only if its strict supporters reach a certain quota exceeding half of the full set of voters.
+In the voting rules of this note, only the strict supporters of the reform need to reach such a quota for it to win.
 Further, \textcite[Theorem 1, p.
-20]{houy_07a} characterizes the family of voting rules in which reform wins if and only if its strict supporters reach a strictly positive quota of non-indifferent voters.
+20]{houy_07a} characterizes the family of voting rules in which the reform wins if and only if its strict supporters reach a strictly positive quota of non-indifferent voters.
+In the voting rules of this note, the reform wins if and only if its strict supporters reach a certain quota exceeding half of the entire set of voters.
 Finally, \textcite[Theorems 8, 13, 25, pp. 318, 320, 324]{llamazares_06} and \textcite[Theorem 2, p.
 4]{houy_07b} characterize the family of voting rules that select the alternative with the greatest number of strict supporters if the difference between the numbers of strict supporters for each alternative is strictly greater than some quota.

-In contrast, the voting rules characterized in this paper are those in which reform is chosen if and only if its strict supporters reach a certain quota strictly greater than half of the full voter set.
-Moreover, I obtain a characterization of every such voting rule, rather than a collective characterization of the family of all such voting rules.
+In the voting rules of this note, the only thing that matters is whether the strict supporters of the reform reach a certain quota.
+Therefore, this note provides a fairly intuitive characterization of a very common family of voting rules that---to the best of my knowledge---has not been characterized before.

-The rest of this paper is organized as follows: \Cref{sec.env} defines the environment, \Cref{sec.ax} introduces the axioms, and \Cref{sec.th} states and proves the result.
+The rest of this note is organized as follows: \Cref{sec.env} defines the environment, \Cref{sec.ax} introduces the axioms, and \Cref{sec.th} states and proves the result.